![]() ![]() ![]() (click to enlarge) |

 The armies of American General Henry Dearborn and James Wilkinson camped nearby.
 During the summer of 1814, militia skirmished at the top of the hill, in the fields off upper Prospect Street as well as along the road to Lacolle, Quebec (NY Route 276) north of Dewey’s Tavern.

-early 1900s and sold it to the Racine family in 1942.
+sold it to the Racine family in 1942.
+In August of

-dedicated by Oscar Bredenberg during Champlain Town’s
+Bredenberg during Champlain Town’s 150th

 |